Victoria McIntosh holds the child-size jacket her mother made her to wear to residential school. Photo: Kathleen Martens/APTN News

 “You didn’t question authority,” McIntosh added.

-However, she didn’t remember Massé’s name until 2013, and filed her criminal complaint with the RCMP in 2015.
+However, she didn’t remember Massé’s name until 2013 and filed her criminal complaint with the RCMP in 2015.

-Police began investigating a number of complaints in 2o11 and said they interviewed 75 witnesses.
+The RCMP began investigating a number of complaints in 2o11 and said they interviewed 75 witnesses.

-Hundreds of schools were opened in or near Indigenous communities aimed at removing “the Indian from the child” as a way to integrate First Nations, Métis and Inuit children into western society.
+Hundreds of schools were opened in or near Indigenous communities aimed at removing “the Indian from the child” as a way to integrate First Nations, Métis and Inuit children into Western society.

 Court heard Massé, who was charged in June 2022, was the school administrator at the Fort Alexander Indian Residential School at the time.